koda86/floa/man/floa_doc.md

 3. strideID (integer, 1 to number strides, should be balanced between measurement systems)
 4. value (numeric, actual measurement data)
 5. frame (integer, e.g. 0 to 100, curves should have the same length)

+If you are interested in reproducing the results of the paper, please open the parent script 'main.R' and read the instruction in the section **Main script** below.

+### Main script

+In 'main.R', all subscripts are loaded and called.
+To run the script, a number of folder directories and function parameters have to be pre-specified:

+**1. Working directories**

+- dir.script: Path to directory in which the R scripts are stored.
+- dir.data : Path to directory in which the data set is stored.

+**2. Data set**

+Make sure that a data set with the required (long) format is assigned to a variable named 'data'.

 **3. Function parameters:**